arcolon14/radseq_tools/README.md

 R pipeline for the exploratory analysis of RADseq data.

 # Authors
-Angel Rivera-Colon & Kira Long
+Angel Rivera-Colon & Kira Long (the best team EVER!)